-- At first, insert the Windows 10 installation disk or USB on your PC/laptop.
+- First, insert the Windows 10 installation disk or USB on your PC/laptop.

 - Reboot your computer or laptop and boot from the disk or USB;

-- On the Install now screen, click on the Repair your computer
+- On the Install now screen, click on Repair your computer

 - Select Troubleshoot at Choose an option screen